PowerShell vs. CMD: Choosing theRight Tool for Every Task

 - CMD: Outputs plain textual content, requiring additional equipment like findstr to clear out consequences.

-- PowerShell: Works with objects, allowing direct filtering the usage of pipelines (e.G., Get-Process $_.CPU -gt 10 ).
+- PowerShell: Works with objects, allowing direct filtering of the usage of pipelines (e.G., Get-Process $_.CPU -gt 10 ).

 - CMD: Outputs plain textual content, requiring additional equipment like findstr to clear out consequences.